Dinosaur Valley Race Guide

 Want to transfer your race entry to a friend?
 Bib transfers will be allowed until October 1st with a $15 Administration Fee.
 After that at the discretion of the Race Director's available time for an administration fee of $30.
 NO TRANSFERS ALLOWED ON RACE DAY.
 If we've already committed the available swag (like shirts), your friend taking your bib gets whatever sizes/stuff you signed up for (no switches).

-If you want to switch distances before your race starts, email us if before Wednesday, November 18.
-No race day changes since we have the complicating factor of spreading people out on the course as a COVID-19 safety precaution.
+If you want to switch distances before your race starts, email us before Wednesday, November 17.
+No race day changes.

 If downgrading distances and the lower distance costs less than you paid, you can get a refund for the difference minus the admin fee shown above in the refund schedule until October 20.
 Distance downgrades after October 20 will not receive a refund.

-If downgrading distances and the lower distance now costs more than when you originally paid, you will owe the difference, plus a $5 administrative fee.
+If downgrading distances and the lower distance now costs more than when you originally paid, you will owe the difference.

 You can only change distances while that distance has spots still available.